We give Acana Cat Food a rating of 4.6 out of 5.0 stars.

 Acana has never been the subject of a recall, but its sister brand, Orijen, has.
 This is significant, as the two brands share a kitchen.

-This treatment depleted the vitamin A content and released free radicals, the combination of which proved lethal for some cats.
+This treatment depleted the vitamin A content and released free radicals—a combination which proved lethal for some cats.
 Orijen recalled the food out of an abundance of caution, although it wasn’t its fault.

 There haven’t been any incidents apart from that one, so as long as you don’t leave your cat food too close to your gamma radiation machine, you should be fine.